Code of Ethics Pledge

 AIANTA Code of Ethics

-AIANTA’s Code of Conduct clarifies an organization’s mission, values and principles, linking them with standards of professional conduct.
+AIANTA’s Code of Conduct clarifies the organization’s mission, values and principles, linking them with standards of professional conduct.

 The code articulates the values the organization wishes to foster in leaders and employees.
 AIANTA’s code has value as both an internal guideline and an external statement of corporate values and commitments.